mendozacm/in-broswer-sinatra/README.md

 License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License https://opensource.org/licenses/MIT

 Acknowledgments
 Hat tip to anyone whose code was used